hanalym/FlexSched-Organize-and-Manage/README.md

 - Tips Sharing/Access

 ### Additional Features
-- Add nicknames for tips
+- Add notes to any assessment
 - Get tips from the system
 - Simpify and summarize requirements' guidelines